Raje6496/excel-powerbi-sales-analysis-mini-project/README.md

 - Demonstrated strong Excel preprocessing and Power BI modeling skills

   ## Review Insights

   .
 Which products should be prioritized to increase overall sales?

    Top-performing categories include butchers, electrical and household essentials with consistently high revenue and stable non-discounted sales should be prioritized, as they contribute most to profitability according to the Power BI group-by analysis.

 .How is the overall sales performance?

 Total sales amount to ₹1.6M, generated from 12K transactions, indicating strong sales volume with steady demand.

 .
 What is the impact of discounts on revenue?

 Discounted revenue contributes ₹525K, while ₹1M comes from non-discounted sales.
 This shows that the majority of revenue is driven by full-price purchases, with discounts acting as a support rather than the primary driver.

 .
 How does sales trend over time?

 Sales show fluctuating but consistent performance across months, with noticeable peaks during specific periods, indicating seasonal demand patterns.

 .
 Which customer type contributes the most?

-The Top 5 customers contribute a significant share of total spending, highlighting customer concentration and the importance of retaining high-value customers.they were cust-24, cust-08, cust-05, cust-16, cust-13.
+The Top 5 customers contribute a significant share of total spending, highlighting customer concentration and the importance of retaining high-value customers.they were cust-24, cust-08, cust-05, cust-16, cust-13

 .
 How does spending differ by day type?

 Weekday sales are higher than weekend sales, suggesting business-day purchasing behavior dominates customer activity.

 .
 Which payment mode is most preferred?

-UPI and Card payments dominate, while Cash contributes a smaller share, reflecting a strong shift toward digital payment methods.
+ Cash payments dominate, while Card contributes a smaller share, reflecting a strong shift toward digital payment methods.

 .
 How does location affect total spending?

-In-store purchases slightly outperform online sales, indicating customers still prefer physical store interactions for this business.
+online purchases slightly outperform instore sales, indicating customers  prefer online interactions for this business.

 Q10.
 What is the discount vs non-discount purchasing behavior?